Menu

 What are the substantial non-controlling interest in the P&L?

-The non-controlling interest mainly relates to our business in China, Laos, Malaysia and the UK where we don’t have 100% control of the businesses.
+The non-controlling interests mainly relates to our business in China, Laos and Malaysia where we don’t have 100% control of the businesses.
+Until July 2024, there was also non-controlling interests in the UK.

 What does share of profit after tax of associates relate to?